nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `edit INDEX o/person [n/NAME] [p/PHONE] [e/EMAIL] [of/OFFICE] [t/TAG]`
 * Edits the `name`, `phone` and/or `email` fields of a person at `INDEX`.
 * The `office` field can only be edited if the person is a professor.
-* Editing a tag overrides all previous tags and user only able to edit 1 tag at a time.
+* Editing a tag overrides all previous tags and user only able to edit tags 1 word at a time.
+  * E.g. `edit 1 o/person t/helpful t/friend` edits the tag of the first person on the list to helpful and friend.
 * Example: `edit 1 o/person n/Alexa` changes the name of the first person on the list to Alexa.

 Format: `edit INDEX o/person [m/MODULE] [g/GROUPNAME]`